Supersymmetry and Quantum Computation

 \paragraph{Supersymmetric circuits.}

 Let us call a circuit $U$ bosonic if it preserves the parity of the state it acts on, $[(-1)^{F},U]=0$, and fermionic if it flips it, $\{(-1)^{F},U\}=0$.
 The notions of closedness and exactness in Fock space translate directly into the corresponding notions in qubit space.
-We define a bosonic \emph{supersymmetric quantum circuit} as a bosonic quantum circuit $U_{S}$, which is closed with respect to the supercharge $\cQ$, i.e., \equ{ [\cQ,U_{S}]=0\,. } An obvious example of a supersymmetric circuit is time evolution by the supersymmetric Hamiltonian, as $U_{S}=e^{- i t \{\cQ,\cQ^{\dagger}\}}$ commutes with $\cQ$ (and also with $\cQ^{\dagger}$ in this special case).
+We define a bosonic \emph{supersymmetric quantum circuit} as a bosonic quantum circuit $U_{S}$, which is closed with respect to the supercharge $\cQ$, i.e.,

 A fermionic supersymmetric circuit is similarly a fermionic circuit satisfying $\{\cQ,U_{S}\}=0$.
+An obvious example of a bosonic supersymmetric circuit is time evolution by the supersymmetric Hamiltonian, as $U_{S}=e^{- i t \{\cQ,\cQ^{\dagger}\}}$ commutes with $\cQ$ (and also with $\cQ^{\dagger}$ in this special case) and with $(-1)^{F}$.
 Note the composition of supersymmetric circuits by matrix multiplication is supersymmetric.
 In fact, it is straightforward to see that, for a given $\cQ$, the collection of supersymmetric circuits form a group.
 Similarly, we call a qubit state $\cQ$-closed if $\cQ\ket{s}_{q}=0$ and a supersymmetric ground state if it is closed with respect to both supercharges, $\cQ\ket{\Omega}_{q}=\cQ^{\dagger}\ket{\Omega}_{q}=0$.
 From now on we drop the subscript $q$, with the understanding that all states refer to qubit states.

 Thus, for a given supercharge $\cQ$, Eq.~\eqref{QU} imposes a constraint on the class of quantum circuits we consider.
 The next question is which states we allow as inputs into supersymmetric circuits.
 Here we let the supersymmetric observables reviewed above guide us, which suggest two natural ``modes'' of computation. \\